rilldata/rill/docs/docs/get-started.md

 ## Load and transform data

-On the welcome screen, initialize an example project or load up Rill with your own data.
-Use the app to develop data models and dashboards.
+On the welcome screen, initialize an example project or load up Rill with your own data (use local files, cloud storage and/or database connections)

+Use the app to transform your data (data models) and quickly generate visualizations (dashboards).

 ## Deploy your dashboard

-You can deploy any Rill project with a dashboard to an authenticated hosted endpoint:
+Once complete, you can deploy any Rill project with a dashboard to an authenticated hosted endpoint:

 1. Create a new Github repository on [https://github.com/new](https://github.com/new) and push your `my-rill-project` directory to it
 2. Setup continuous deployment from Github to Rill Cloud: